Michelle Legge

 You can use Koinly to track your unrealized gains and losses, helping you better understand when to HODL and when to fold.

-Koinly crypto tax calculator - unrealized gains in KoinlyKoinly also supports a variety of cost basis methods - including FIFO, LIFO, and HIFO.
+A product screenshot showing crypto unrealized gains on KoinlyKoinly also supports a variety of cost basis methods - including FIFO, LIFO, and HIFO.
 You can change these in the settings and see how they affect your crypto taxes.

 • IRS Form 8949 & Schedule D